• Skip to primary navigation

 Everyone loves Valentine's day!
 Whether celebrating with your significant other, your children, your best friends or a classroom full of elementary children, this day is fun and is a great day to show your love!

 Making a fun treat that is loved by all is rewarding.
-These chocolate covered pretzels have that delicious sweet and salty combination and a perfect crunch in every bite.
+These chocolate-covered pretzels have that delicious sweet and salty combination and a perfect crunch in every bite.

-The symbolic colors are the perfect finishing touch to this easy to make treat.
+The symbolic colors are the perfect finishing touch to this easy-to-make treat.

 If you have young kids, this is a perfect treat for them to help.
 Depending on their ages, you can have them dip the chocolate and everyone loves adding the sprinkles!